 This is especially important when working on a small team that doesn’t have the bandwidth to manually update your business proposal software to work in-sync with your CRM, like Salesforce, Microsoft Dynamics 365, or Hubspot.

-When you’re working on a small team, business proposal software can be an absolute game-changer.
-Instead of spending your time on menial tasks—like tracking down RFP answers in emails and old drafts—business proposal software makes it easy to respond to commonly-seen questions.
+Business proposal software can be an absolute game-changer.
+Instead of spending your time on menial tasks—like tracking down RFP answers in emails and old drafts—business proposal software makes it easy for proposal managers to achieve success.

 “Auto Respond is absolutely brilliant.
 We click on it and RFPIO answers about 80% of an RFP in a few seconds.”